a2u/gh-repos/README.md

 <pre>
-📂List all repositories on Github (separated by language) You can use these lists to analyze big data.
-For example, for code analysis.
+📂List all repositories on Github (separated by language) You can use these lists to analyze big data. e.g. for code analysis.
 </pre>
 ### Available languages:
 * [PHP](https://github.com/a2u/gh-repos/tree/php) `last update: 1 May 2020`